 The structure of a limited company allows the owner/owners to transfer some of his or her equity in a company in exchange for investment or issue new shares.
-Though the existing shareholders may fear dilution of rights, it is always possible to protect their interest by including pre-emption rights and by creating share classes that effectively control the rights to vote, as well as the rights to receive dividend and capital if the company is wound up.
+Though the existing shareholders may fear dilution of rights, it is always possible to protect their interest by including pre-emption rights and by creating share classes that effectively control the rights to vote, as well as the rights to receive dividends and capital if the company is wound up.

 5. Tax Exemptions for a Limited Company: